This post contains affiliate links.

 There is so much to love about the Papilio Mansion.
 It has a wine cellar, sprawling gardens, and such a beautiful interior that they regularly host events like weddings and even film shoots.

 Beyond just the gorgeous interiors and picturesque grounds, it also has a perfect location.
-Coyoacán neighborhood is one of my favorite neighborhoods in Mexico City because it’s trendy, artsy, and and just a joy to explore.
+Coyoacán neighborhood is one of my favorite neighborhoods in Mexico City because it’s trendy, artsy, and just a joy to explore.
 When you’re finished wandering its quaint streets, Papilio Mansion is the perfect place to come back to every night.

 Image courtesy of Papilio Mansion